O Canada! (film)

 O Canada! was a Circle-Vision 360° film attraction at the Canada Pavilion, within Epcot's World Showcase at the Walt Disney World Resort in Florida.
 Its name derives from Canada's national anthem.
-It showcases many images of Canada's cities and sights, including Quebec, Ontario, the RCMP Musical Ride, the Calgary Stampede, Vancouver and Vancouver Harbour, the Ottawa River, and more.
+It showcases many images of Canada's cities and sights, including Quebec, Ontario, the Royal Canadian Mounted Police's Musical Ride, the Calgary Stampede, Vancouver and Vancouver Harbour, the Ottawa River, and more.

 The movie was filmed mostly during 1981 and has been in continuous exhibition since that time, with an updated version released in 2007.
-It closed on August 1, 2019, and was later replaced by a new Canadian Circle-Vision film titled Canada: Far and Wide.
+It closed on August 1, 2019, and was later replaced by a new Canadian Circle-Vision film titled Canada Far and Wide.

 History

 The attraction was inspired by the popular Circle-Vision 360° documentary film Canada '67, shown at the Telephone pavilion during Expo 67, created by Canadian film director Robert Barclay.
 The Disney version was described by Barclay as "a superficial, glib look at the country".

-The following excerpt shows the similarities between the two films: the official Expo '67 Guide Book described some of the "Canada '67" documentary film's many scenes: "You're on centre stage for the RCMP Musical Ride... on centre ice for hockey... on the track at the Stampede!
+The following excerpt shows the similarities between the two films: the official Expo '67 Guide Book described some of the Canada '67 documentary film's many scenes: "You're on centre stage for the RCMP Musical Ride... on centre ice for hockey... on the track at the Stampede!
 CIRCLE-VISION 360° surrounds you with all the fun and excitement of Canada's most thrilling events and its scenic beauty".

-Footage for the RCMP musical ride was shot in Rockcliffe Park, located between the Rockcliffe Parkway and Hillsdale Road in the village of Rockcliffe Park and not at the RCMP stables located close by on Sandridge Rd.
+Footage for the RCMP Musical Ride was shot in Rockcliffe Park, located between the Rockcliffe Parkway and Hillsdale Road in the village of Rockcliffe Park and not at the RCMP stables located close by on Sandridge Rd.

 The Canada '67 film also presented a bobsled hurtling down a steep ice track at the Quebec Winter Carnival, along with many other events and scenes iconic to the country.
 Viewers in the audience occasionally experienced vertigo after one particularly dramatic sequence filmed over Niagara Falls.